patrick-hu914/anacondazz2/README.md

-### Hello 👋
+## Hello 👋
-I'm a third year Computer Science student at the University of Toronto.
+I am a third year Computer Science student at the University of Toronto.
 Currently I am: `studying Operating Systems in CSC369`

 This page has my personal projects.
 Some group projects I have contributed to include: